jekalinowski8/PHYS-512/Project/readme.md

 This is my submission for the particle-mesh method n-body simulation.
 My method of integration is leapfrog.

+My code relies on numpy functions: np.histogramdd for the density mesh assignment, np.fft.rfftn/irfftn for the FFTs, and np.gradient for the numerical differentiation.
+After benchmarking, I found that my computations are currently bottlenecked by the FFTs.
+I tried a couple of other FFT libraries but saw minimal improvement.

 Part 1) A single particle does in fact remain motionless.
 A (boring) animation of this is found in Animations/stationary.webm.

-Part 2) Particles prepare in a circular orbit continue to orbit: Animations/orbit.webm
+Part 2) Particles prepared in a circular orbit continue to orbit: Animations/orbit.webm

 Part 3) My code is able to handle 10^5 particles, but my animations (matplotlib) aren't.
 I provide an animation of the non-periodic/periodic case for 1000 particles, about the maximum I can animate, in Animations/collapse_nonperiodic.webm and Animations/collapse_periodic.webm.